Chesapeake and Ohio Greenbrier

 The Chesapeake and Ohio Greenbrier was a class of twelve 4-8-4 steam locomotives built by the Lima Locomotive Works between 1935 and 1948 and operated by the Chesapeake and Ohio Railway (C&O).
-The C&O did not name their 4-8-4s "Northerns", and instead chosen the name "Greenbrier" after the Greenbrier Hotel in White Sulphur Springs, West Virginia, a major destination on the C&O mainline.
+The C&O did not name their 4-8-4s "Northerns", and instead chosen the name "Greenbrier" after the Greenbrier Hotel in White Sulphur Springs, West Virginia, which was owned by the C&O, and served as a major destination on the C&O mainline.

 They were built with the primary purpose of hauling heavy express passenger trains for the C&O Railway, such as the George Washington and the Fast Flying Virginian.
 All retired by the mid 1950s, only No. 614 is preserved, and it is undergoing restoration to operating condition.

 History

 Built in three batches, all 12 of the Greenbriers were built for mountain passenger service, hauling trains such as the "George Washington" or the "Sportsman".
 They also saw service pulling freight and occasionally in pusher service for eastbound coal trains when necessary.
 The overall design was largely the same between the three batches, although there were changes between each batch.